zacharyfmarion/design-checklist/docs/scenes.md

 #### `renderDirectories()`

 Render all the collapse panels for the bottom portion of the page.
-Calls this.renderCollapse which recursively traverses all of the directories of the project and renders the errors in these folders
+Calls this.renderCollapse which recursively traverses all of the directories of the project and renders the issues in these folders

 #### `renderHeaderActions()`